ConnorO1/Connor_O_Portfolio/README.md

 # Project List

-# Predict_Absenteeism
-ML project to predict Absenteeism from work

 ## [Project 1: Predicting Absenteeism from work](https://github.com/ConnorO1/Predict_Absenteeism-)
 #### Determining features that indicate increased likelihood of extended absence from work
 + Data cleaning and feature engineering in python.